pak3nuh/java-lang-compiler-extensions/delegates/README.md

 ```

 The generator will create interfaces that implement all the boilerplate around the
-pattern, allowing users to use it just by implementing one method to switch the
+pattern, allowing users to use it just by implementing one method to provide the
-object it delegates to:
+object it should delegate to:
 ```java
 // Generated
 interface NamedDelegate {